ContraCLM: Contrastive Learning For Causal Language Model: Experiments

-\paragraph{Sequence-level vs. Token-level Contrastive Learning} Table \ref{tab:STS_compare} also indicates that \ourmethodtok and \ourmethodseq complement each other, as \ourmethod consistently performs better on all STS tasks.
-Note that, \ourmethodseq performs worse than \ourmethodtok.
+\paragraph{\ourmethodtok vs. \ourmethodseq} Table \ref{tab:STS_compare} also indicates that \ourmethodtok and \ourmethodseq complement each other, as \ourmethod consistently performs better than both of them on STS.
+Note that \ourmethodseq performs worse than \ourmethodtok.
 It is surprising, especially since STS mainly assesses the sequence-level representation quality.
-We investigate this by dividing the sequence pairs into two groups -- semantically similar pairs with human-annotated similarity scores no less than 3.5 out of 5 and dissimilar pairs with human scores no larger than 1.5 out of 5.
-For better illistration, we scaled the human annotated scores from [0, 5] to [0,1] in Figure \ref{fig:contragen_tok_effect}.
-We plot the rank of the model inferred similarity scores against the human similarity score in Figure \ref{fig:contragen_tok_effect} (left).
-As we can see, \ourmethodseq struggles in ranking the semantically dissimilar sequence pairs higher and similar pairs lower.
-This suggests that the token-level contrastive loss is essential for making the sequence-level representations robust to spurious patterns of tokens or phrases, \eg ranking semantically similar sequences with different synonyms low and ranking dissimilar sequences high even in presence of the same phrase (see Figure \ref{fig:contragen_tok_effect} (right)).
+We investigate this by dividing the sequence pairs into two groups -- semantically similar pairs with human-annotated similarity scores no less than 0.7 and dissimilar pairs with human scores no larger than 0.3.
+We plot the rank of the model inferred similarity scores against the human similarity scores in Figure \ref{fig:contragen_tok_effect} (left).
+As we can see, \ourmethodseq struggles in ranking semantically dissimilar sequence pairs higher and similar pairs lower.
+This suggests that the token-level contrastive loss is essential for making the sequence-level representations robust to spurious patterns of tokens or phrases, \eg ranking semantically similar sequences with different synonyms low and dissimilar sequences high even in presence of the same phrase (Figure \ref{fig:contragen_tok_effect} (right)).